-The Economics Graduate Studies Office is your department resource for information and questions about the relevant rules and procedures required for completing your graduate degree.
+The Economics Graduate Studies Office is responsible for matters related to the department’s graduate programs.
+This office is your department resource for information and questions about the relevant rules and procedures required for completing your graduate degree.

-As Director of Graduate Programs, Professor Chris Coyne has overall responsibility for the conduct of the Economics Graduate Studies Office and all programs and funding it administers.
-He also serves as the PhD Director and oversees all matters related to the PhD in economics program including: signing various forms pertaining to student progress through the PhD program, advising PhD students, and overseeing admissions into the PhD program.
+Professor Chris Coyne, as the Director of Graduate Programs, has overall responsibility for the administration of the Economics Graduate Studies Office and all its programs which includes graduate funding matters and admissions decisions to each of our graduate programs.
+He also serves as the PhD Director and oversees all matters related to the PhD in economics program.

-Mary Jackson is the Graduate Coordinator, organizing and coordinating the flow of work and information, both within the Economics Graduate Studies Office and between the Office and other university units.
-Ms. Jackson should be your first point of contact for most of your issues and questions.
-Most of the forms requiring a graduate director and/or department chair signature should be submitted to Ms. Jackson who will arrange for the required signatures and further processing of the form.
+Mary Jackson (Graduate Coordinator) and Valerie Sasser (Graduate Programs Assistant) organize and coordinate the flow of work and information both within the Economics Graduate Studies Office and between the Office and other University units.
+They should be your first point of contact for advising as well as most of your issues, questions, and forms.
+They can be contacted by emailing email@example.com.